0xDBFB7/scientific_standards/README.md

 It's somewhat overlapping with the aims of http://www.scholarpedia.org .

-While we're at it, we might as well include.
-The effects of good review articles on the literature appear to be well-documented; there is a scarsity.
+The effects of good review articles on the literature appear to be well-documented.
 This is the reason for the literature.md and .bib files; it is encouraged that your literature be added.

 The authors of the mosquito paper have undoubtedly performed a thorough literature review, condensing and filtering thousands of pages of papers and forming an opinion about each, adding context that the paper did not supply.
 However, often only a few dozen papers appear in the bibliography.